 Best-selling author and guru of gurus, Tim Ferris has said many times that the most successful people he’s talked to have had two things in common: they journaled and they meditated regularly.
 It’s no surprise that Ferris does both now.
 And I think it’s important to mention journaling here, because everyone journals in different ways, and I think that the simple notebook can really facilitate that journaling therapy in many ways.

 The co-founder of Field Notes Aaron Draplin has collected thousands of antique memo books used by farmers in the early to mid-twentieth century.
 These simple notebooks were vital to these farmers’ lives, helping them keep track of crops and other technical farmland details.
 Now, Draplin recreates modern versions of these memo books in his now legendary Field Notes brand notebooks.
-They are very high quality for the price, they’re the perfect small size (available in several sizes, actually), they’re made in the USA, and all their books lean toward an Americana charm that is easy to love.
+They are very high quality for the price, they’re the perfect small size (available in several sizes, actually), and all their books lean toward an Americana charm that is easy to love.